 • Property damage

-You must provide proof of coverage during the application process.
+You must submit valid insurance documents during the application process.

 What happens if I operate without a permit?